ayamohamdd/News_APP/README.md

 ## Getting Started

-.Fetches news articles from a news API.
+.Fetches news articles from a news API.<br>
-.Displays the news articles with title, description, and image.
+.Displays the news articles with title, description, and image.<br>
 .Publish news locally using Sqflite for offline access.